pradeepthi15pa1a04g9/udacity-item-catalog/README.md

 -------------
 A web application that provides a list of items within a variety of categories as well as providing a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.

-Running the app with vagrant
+Test-driving the app with vagrant
 -------------
 (Using $repo to refer to the path of the repository)